Git Diff – What is it, Uses & Applications

 git diff <merge-commit> <parent-commit>

-In this scenario, the first commit argument must be the commit ID of the merge commit.
+In this example, the first commit argument must be the commit ID of the merge commit.
 Subsequent commit arguments refer to the list of parent commits.
 The list of parent commits can be automatically generated using

 git diff master master^@